 What's the Deele with Babyface

 The Deele, signed to Dick Griffey's Solar label, had their first hit in late 1983, when "Body Talk" entered Billboard's Black Singles chart.
 Though the song reached only number 77 on the Hot 100, it reached number three on Black Singles, which helped the group's debut album Street Beat crack the upper half of the Billboard 200.
-Two subsequent singles from the album, "Just My Luck" and "Surrender," dented Black Singles, but the group's second album, 1985's Material Thangz, was a disappointment, as it launched only one hit R&B single with the number 14 title track.
+Two subsequent singles from the album, "Just My Luck" and "Surrender," dented Black Singles.
+Still, the group's second album, 1985's Material Thangz, was a disappointment, as it launched only one hit R&B single with the number 14 title track.

 Between the release of Material Thangz and 1987's Eyes of a Stranger, Babyface and L.A.
-Reid began making a name for themselves as producers and songwriters, with their work for Pebbles ("Girlfriend") and the Whispers ("Rock Steady"), among others, becoming hits.
-In the wake of Babyface and Reid's success, Eyes of a Stranger became a hit, went gold, and launched the Top Ten pop and R&B hit, "Two Occasions," as well as the number ten R&B hit "Shoot 'Em Up Movies."
+Reid began making a name for themselves as producers and songwriters with their work for Pebbles ("Girlfriend") and the Whispers ("Rock Steady"), among others, becoming hits.
+In the wake of Babyface and Reid's success, "Eyes of a Stranger" became a hit, went gold, and launched the Top Ten pop and R&B hit, "Two Occasions," as well as the number ten R&B hit "Shoot 'Em Up Movies."
 Following the release of Eyes of a Stranger, the group went on hiatus, and Babyface and L.A.
 Reid continued their successful production and songwriting work.

 They eventually formed the famous Laface Records in 1989.
 The label was responsible for breaking several massive stars, including Jermaine Jackson, Donell Jones, Kenny Lattimore & Chante Moore, OutKast, Pink, Goodie Mob, Usher, and YoungBloodZ, T.I. and TLC.